 If box elder bugs are congregating on an exterior wall of your home, use your hose to spray them away.
 A hose isn't going to keep them from coming back, but this measure may minimize the numbers that enter your home.

 If you're interested in a long-term prevention method, consider planting a tree that will eventually provide shade on the sunniest walls of your home.
 Box elder bugs tend to swarm on the sunniest, warmest walls, so a shade tree can help.
 (Just don't plant a box elder, maple or ash tree!)
 A retractable sun shade can also help.

-Please be sure to read the articles on our website to learn how to treat the inside of your home as well.
+Please be sure to read our How To Use article to learn how to treat the inside of your home as well.

 Use a Vacuum